Brightlingsea: Earliest remains

 Brightlingsea sits on a promontory surrounded by the River Colne and its associated marshes and creeks (it was an island until the 16th century), and was settled from an early date.
-In 1995, an Early Neolithic pot, dated 4,000 to 3,100 BC, was found in a D-shaped enclosure with a ditch on a farm near Brightlingsea.
+In 1995, an Early Neolithic pot, dated 4000 to 3100 BC, was found in a D-shaped enclosure with a ditch on a farm near Brightlingsea.
 Other early remains in the area date from the Bronze Age, Roman and Saxon periods.

+Toponymy

+The place-name ‘Brightlingsea’ is first attested in the Domesday Book of 1086, where it appears as Brictriceseia.
+It appears as Brichtricheseye in the Red Book of the Exchequer in 1212, as Brihtlenggesseya in the Pipe rolls in 1230, and as Brychtlingeseye in the charter rolls in 1253.

+The name means Brihtric’s island or Beorhtric's island.
+(See Eilert Ekwall, The Concise Oxford Dictionary of English Place-names, p.
+65.)

 The Middle Ages

-In the Domesday Book of 1087, the population of Brightlingsea (or Brictesceseia) was given as 24 villagers, 26 smallholders and 5 slaves.
-The Lord of the manor had been King Harold Godwinson, but the title had passed to King William I. The medieval town grew up around two centres, firstly around the parish church and secondly close to the shore where a port had developed.
-Trade was in oysters, fish, copperas (a locally found green pigment of iron(II) sulfate) and locally made bricks.
+In the Domesday Book of 1086, the population of Brightlingsea was given as 24 villagers, 26 smallholders and 5 slaves.
+The Lord of the manor had been King Harold Godwinson, but the title had passed to King William I. The medieval town grew up around two centres: the first around the parish church and the second close to the shore where a port had developed.
+Trade was in oysters, fish, and copperas – a green pigment of iron (II) sulphate used locally in brick production.